Sherman Tank Site News Post 16: A few setbacks but some good content on the way.

 They came up with their own naming system for the tank:

-Most people have the idea the Marines used the M4A2, and only the M4A2, and list things like ‘it was a diesel, like Navy landing craft used, so like common fuel bro’ as the reason the marines chose the tank.
-The real reason they got A2, was that’s what was available when they asked, there wasn’t much choice involved, and they should feel lucky the army didn’t dump M3 Lee’s on them.
-At various times the Marines also used M4A1s, and M4A3, all with the 75mm gun.
+Most people have the idea the Marines used the Sherman tank extensively during the war.
+Through most of the war, they used the M4A2, but the A1 and A3 saw use as well.
+The reason they got more A2 tanks, was that’s what was available when they asked, there wasn’t much choice involved, and they should feel lucky the army didn’t dump M3 Lee’s on them.
+The Marines also used M4A1s in one campaign, and M4A3 from Iwo Jima on in increasing numbers, all with the 75mm gun.

 The Marines had toyed around with tanks in the 20 and 30s but never had the budget to buy many.
 The ones they did buy were all light tanks that wouldn’t see combat use.
 The first tank they would use in combat in WWII was the M3 light, using it on in all major campaigns until 1943 when the Sherman entered the scene.
-The first combat for the Sherman would be Tarawa, were they used a battalion of tank that was mixed, two companies of lights and one of mediums.
+The first combat for the Sherman would be Tarawa, where they used a battalion of tanks that were mixed, two companies of lights, and one of the mediums.
 After Tarawa, the use of lights would not be fully suspended, but the Sherman would be the tank of choice for the rest of the war and lights would be phased out.

 The Sherman would go on serving the Marines in Korea, though by then it was just the M4A3 105 tanks and Sherman based recovery vehicles.